-For the sovereign investments of the Sub-Fund attributable to the investment strategy, each country is reviewed by the Management Company's ESG Committee as to whether any arms embargoes have been issued by the UN Security Council or whether it appears as a 'Call for Action' on the Financial Action Task Force list.
-If the country appears on either list, then it is included on the Exclusion List, resulting in an exclusion from the investment universe.
+For the sovereign investments of the Sub-Fund attributable to the investment strategy, each country is reviewed as to whether any arms embargoes have been issued by the UN Security Council or whether it appears as a 'Call for Action' on the Financial Action Task Force list.
+If the country appears on either list, then it will be excluded from the investment universe.

-In addition to the restrictions in the Management Company's Responsible Investment Policy, the Sub-Fund applies additional restrictions on issuers with activities in fossil fuels and nuclear energy.
+In addition, the Sub-Fund applies additional restrictions on issuers with activities in fossil fuels and nuclear energy.
 Issuers with a controversy rating deemed as very severe or severe are also excluded.

-The Sub-Fund integrates the information on environmental, social and governance factors for its investments based on the Management Company's ESG Integration approach.
+The Sub-Fund integrates the information on environmental, social and governance factors for its investments.
 The first step towards ESG integration is to identify material ESG risk and opportunities.
 Secondly, the material ESG risks and opportunities are assessed and expressed via a number of ESG ratings.
 The final step of ESG Integration involves incorporating this ESG analysis into investment screening and security selection of issuers.